 So to go over it one more time to simplify on how to add images to a post or page, do not forget these five significant steps:

 - Have a descriptive title for the image file before uploading it to WordPress and do not forget to add the dashes

 - Add the image title and a few descriptive words to the alt text

 - Make sure to designate where you would like to place the image (right, left, center)

 - Choose which size you would like the image and then optimize by adding a media file (makes the image larger when clicking on it) or a custom URL to add an affiliate link

 If you have any questions or comments, please feel free to leave them down below.

 Are you looking to find out how to start in affiliate marketing?
-I belong to an online affiliate university- Wealthy Affiliate where I am learning all there is to know about how to start as well as how to create a successful business online.
+I belong to an online affiliate university- Wealthy Affiliate, where I am learning how to start as well as how to create a successful business online.